 “Back in the day it was a simple matter, even for a major smack addict like Keef, to chuck an old fashioned TV out a hotel window?”

-“It’s all very well to criticize but…Keith Richards never had to throw a flat screen TV out of his hotel window.”
+“To sum up,” he added, “It’s all very well to criticize but…Keith Richards never had to throw a flat-screen TV out of his hotel window.”

-Besides, he added, we’re in a friggin’ B&B.
+“Besides,” he added, “we’re in a B&B?”